-Sleeping in hammocks strung up inside the cool store, freezing workers occupy their workplace in Westfield, South Auckland, in 1937.
+Sleeping in hammocks strung up inside the cool store, freezing workers occupy their workplace in Westfield, South Auckland, in January 1937.
 New Zealand’s first ‘stay-in’ strike was inspired by similar actions in France.
-The workers at Westfield and several other plants objected to increased working hours with no extra pay.
+The workers at Westfield and several other plants objected to continuing to work 44-hour weeks for no extra pay after the introduction of the 40-hour week for most workers.
 They won a bonus after the government intervened.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.